barrykollet1/smart-calculator/README.md

 If the incoming element is the name of a variable, push its value into the stack.
 If the incoming element is an operator, then pop twice to get two numbers and perform the operation; push the result on the stack.
 When the expression ends, the number on the top of the stack is a final result.
-Here you can find (an example and additional explanations on postfix expressions)[http://www.cs.nthu.edu.tw/~wkhon/ds/ds10/tutorial/tutorial2.pdf].
+Here you can find [an example and additional explanations on postfix expressions](http://www.cs.nthu.edu.tw/~wkhon/ds/ds10/tutorial/tutorial2.pdf).

 # Objectives
 * Your program should support multiplication *, integer division / and parentheses (...).
 To do this, use infix to postfix conversion algorithm above and then calculate the result using stack.